ahayashi/chapel-gpu/doc/rst/instructions/mid-low.rst

      Free(dB);
    }

-.. tip:: The LOW-MID-level API can interoperate with the MID-level API.
+.. tip:: The MID-LOW-level API can interoperate with the MID-level API.

-.. seealso:: :ref:`LOW-MID-level API Reference`
+.. seealso:: :ref:`MID-LOW-level API Reference`